 Finally, the Healthy Surrey website has some links to further guidance on Bereavement Support here It also provides a host of more general information about how to support the mental wellbeing of others and, importantly, looking after yourself.

 Looking after yourself

-If you are volunteering and have been affected by the difficult conversations you are having, please talk to a manager or fellow volunteer about your feelings.
+If you are volunteering or working in a new role and have been affected by the difficult conversations you are having, please talk to a manager or fellow volunteer about your feelings.
 (Whilst respecting the confidentiality of the person you are supporting).
 Talking through issues is an important way of helping you manage your own feelings about the situation.
 There is also professional support available.
 If you live in Surrey, you can self refer yourself to Dorking Healthcare to access free individual or group therapy to support your mental health.